RePod/DivaAPworld/docs/en_Mega_Mix.md

 - Whenever you get sent a song, to have it show up in the song list you must reload the game with the reload key, it's not a bug if a song doesn't appear until after a reload.
 However if a song still doesn't appear after a reload please report it in the discord.
 - Make sure the client is connected when you beat a song or it won't count the location as checked until you do it again while connected.
 - Please make sure you're using the latest version of either Diva Mod Loader, or Diva Mod Manager
-- To use the mod with SongLimitPatch or other mods that use SLP (such as EdenCore), in the config.toml file (ArchipelagoMod/config.toml), set the dll option to ArchipelagoModSLP.dll, swap back to the normal DLL if not using a SongLimitPatch mod.